 |Linear algebra||(~ 220 pages)||These are lecture notes for the year-long linear algebra class at ETH in the Fall Semester 2015 and Spring Semester 2016 for incoming mathematics and physics students.
 There is nothing original in the presentation, which is essentially targeted at giving a written detailed exposition of the class as I present it.|

 These are lecture notes originally based on a class at ETH in

 the Fall Semester 2015.
 The goal is to present some aspects of

 probabilistic number theory that fall under the general

 framework of convergence in law of "arithmetically defined"

-specific results presented are: (1) the Erdös-Kac Theorem; (2)
+specific results presented are: (1) Erdös(-Wintner) and the

-Radziwill and Soundararajan); (4) my own results with W. Sawin
+Chebychev bias and (5) my own results with W. Sawin on the

 Missing parts: More discussion of generalizations and further topics.